AAC moves into rebuild-mode as Sun Belt sees opportunity

 ”All three of these institutions have enjoyed unprecedented success as members of The American, as have our remaining schools,” Aresco said.

-AAC bylaws require members to give 27 months’ notice before leaving, but there is precedent for early departures and financial settlements between the schools and the league.
+AAC bylaws require members to give 27 months’ notice before leaving and a $10 million exit fee, but there is precedent for early departures and financial settlements between the schools and the league.

+For example, UConn paid $17 million to the AAC to withdraw early and join the Big East in 2020.

 In the last round of sweeping conference realignment, the Big East’s prominent football schools such as Pittsburgh, Syracuse, West Virginia and Louisville were poached by the Power Five, and the conference’s basketball-centric schools broke away from the remaining group.